myrazma/2022_Masterthesis_Code/README.md

 output, gates = trainer.predict(test_dataset=eval_dataset, return_gates=True)
 ```

+The plots for the gate values can be generated in [output_analysis.ipynb](analysis/output_analysis.ipynb) after they are created in their correspsonding model directory in [output](output/)

 To run the mode, use [run_experiment_unipelt.sh](run_experiment_unipelt.sh).
 The parameters for each method can be set here.
 We support the following settings and methods

 The model can be changed in the bash script to run different PELT methods, adapter compositions using the different setups using the pelt_method variable.